Inomares/katacoda-scenarios/cron/intro.md

 You've recently been hired and have been tasked with coming up with a quick solution for scheduling this task automatically.
 No problem, say you, that'll only take a minute!

+Automating tasks, anything from simple cleanup to complex build or deploy scripts, is a common task both in devops and in computer engineering in general.

-In this tutorial, you'll luckily be given more than one minute, as we learn how to create a so called **cron job** to automatically schedule a task to run.
+In this tutorial, you'll luckily be given more than one minute, as we learn how to create a so called **cron job** to allow any task to run on a regularly defined schedule.

+# TODO: More elaboration needed on learning goals and motivation?